DolapoSalim/YOLO-label-converter/README.md

 # YOLO-label-converter
 This script is useful to convert YOLO segmentation label .txt files to standard coordinate labels.
-These are the coordinate formats for YOLO: xyxy, yxyn, xywh, xywhn
+These are the coordinate formats for YOLO: xyxy, yxyn, xywh, xywhn.

 ## Features: